 It hurts when people I once considered friends turn out to be jerks, or when someone decides they have any right to comment on or judge my appearance, my marriage, my life choices and my creative direction.

 Yes expressing myself with a beautiful photo on Instagram is fun, but if I could run my business without social media I probably would.
+There is a new platform, however, called Clubhouse.
+You don’t need to post any pictures or videos, it’s all just audio.
+It seems to be growing pretty fast – check out the best sites to buy Clubhouse followers if you’d rather do away with all the visual overload you find on Instagram and Twitter.
 It’s an incessant popularity contest built on a system that reminds you what you aren’t doing right instead of celebrating what you are.

-Insert rant about algorithm and all those ridiculous influencer problems here.
-And not that I want to diminish that argument by any means, but if you’re biggest problem in life is that you’re engagement is down, you’re living a pretty blessed life. #Perspective.
+Insert rant about the algorithm and all those ridiculous influencer problems here.
+And not that I want to diminish that argument by any means, but if your biggest problem in life is that your engagement is down, you’re living a pretty blessed life. #Perspective.

 I guess what I’m trying to say is that before you take to social media to comment on a person’s life, appearance or choices, take a minute to think about the fact that there is another human being on the other end of that comment.
 And you have no idea what they are going through.